SpaceVim/SpaceVim/docs/documentation.md

 ```

 SpaceVim will automatically check for a new version
 every startup.
-You have restart Vim after updating.
+You have to restart Vim after updating.

 **Updating from the SpaceVim Buffer**